 Upgrade your coffee to a latte

 Around 2 p.m. on a back-to-back meeting kind of day at work, you ask your coworker to pick you up a black coffee.
 It might give you the java fix, but it won’t give you the protein benefit.
-“Cow’s milk is the go-to here.
-The plant-based milks just don’t cut it, nutritionally,” explains nutritionist Keith Ayoob.
+“Cow’s milk is the go-to here,” explains nutritionist Keith Ayoob.
 “Soy is fine if you’re allergic to cow’s milk or intolerant, but the others just don’t have the protein or nutrition that good old milk delivers.”
-One cup of milk adds nearly 8 grams of protein.
+If dairy is not your thing, just check the nutrition label.
+Some plant-based milks are better than others in terms of protein content and many are fortified with nutrients too.
+For reference, one cup of cow’s milk has nearly 8 grams of protein.
 Here’s how to figure out exactly how much protein you should be eating.

 Dip into hummus